orthanc/bluesky-mutebot/README.md

 * Data sourcing Endpoints
   * [notificationListener](src/endpoints/notificationListener/index.ts) - pools for new notifications for the `@mutebot.bsky.social` to find mute and unmute commands
   * [syncSubscriberFollowing](src/endpoints/syncSubscriberFollowing/index.ts) - triggered indirection by people looking at the Mutebot feed, this sources the list of people someone follows and saves them so we can provide their feed.
 At the moment this also indirectly triggers following all the persons followers
-* Internal functions
-  * [syncSubscriberFollowing-trigUpdFoll](src/endpoints/syncSubscriberFollowing/triggerUpdateFollowing.ts) - triggered by new people needing to be followed or unfollowed because of `syncSubscriberFollowing`, queues these actions with a delay to try and stay within rate limits
-  * [syncSubscriberFollowing-updateFoll](src/endpoints/syncSubscriberFollowing/updateFollowing.ts) - triggered by actions queued by `syncSubscriberFollowing` to actually follow / unfollow people from the mutebot account

 ## Environment parameters